Which place is cheaper, Chicago or Austin?

 Both Chicago and Austin are popular destinations to visit in the summer with plenty of activities.
 Most visitors come to Austin for the hiking, the city activities, the music scene, and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Chicago because of the beaches, the city activities, the music scene, and the family-friendly experiences.

 In July, Austin is generally a little warmer than Chicago.
-Temperatures in Austin average around 87°F (30°C), and Chicago stays around 77°F (25°C).
+Daily temperatures in Austin average around 87°F (30°C), and Chicago fluctuates around 77°F (25°C).

 It's quite sunny in Chicago.
 The sun comes out a lot this time of the year in Austin.
 Austin usually receives around the same amount of sunshine as Chicago during summer.
 Austin gets 318 hours of sunny skies, while Chicago receives 326 hours of full sun in the summer.